jt495/IS117-A03/README.md

 ### Using Git/Github/Webstorm
 7. Create a Webstorm file
-- Choose File -> HTML -> HTML 5 or File -> Stylesheet
+- Go to File -> HTML -> HTML 5 or File -> Stylesheet
 8. Add files to **Git**
 - Add to Git dialog box opens
 - Click Add.
 This adds to local file system